bilalramzan06/bilalramzan06/README.md

 **Final Year Project - CardioGraph Pro**
 *March 2024 - Present*
 Lahore, Punjab, Pakistan
-Currently, I'm working on the CardioGraph Pro project, where we integrate cutting-edge technologies and tools to advance heart disease prediction.
+Currently, I'm working on the CardioGraph Pro project, where I am integrating cutting-edge technologies and tools to advance heart disease prediction.
 Our goal is to revolutionize early detection methodologies, empowering individuals to take charge of their well-being and fostering a healthier future for communities worldwide.

 ### IT INNOVATION INC
 **Shopify Developer | Wix Developer**